SOS Médecins

-SOS Médecins is a medical emergency service of France which sends doctors directly to a residence instead of sending an ambulance (house call).
+SOS Médecins is a medical emergency service of France, which sends doctors directly to a residence instead of sending an ambulance - a practice often referred to as a house call.
 This works seven days a week, twenty-four hours a day, and participates with close liaison with the public emergency services (ambulance, fire brigade, hospital), and continuity of care in many urban centers and its periphery.

 Its operational concept has been copied in other countries, such as in Belgium.

 Influence

 Doctors of London, New York and Rome came to copy the mode of operation of the association.
 In Dakar (Senegal), Athens (Greece), Brussels (Belgium), Geneva (Switzerland), Beirut (SOS Doctors Of Lebanon), SOS Médecins participated in the inauguration of home care private medical services teams.